BennCraine/DanaOpenCL/_xpacdoc/index.md

 The Dana Compute package allows you to interact with compute devices on your system.

 There are three main levels of abstraction in this package to interact with compute devices.
-Depending on your inteded application one may be better than the others.
+Depending on your intended application one may be better than the others.

 # Apps Interfaces

 The first of these is the easiest way to interact with external compute devices on your system.
-These are a set of apps whos functions are commonly associated with using hardware accelleration to process large datasets.
-For example the RNG app can be used to generate large amounts of psudo-random numbers in paralell, and the LinearOperations app impliments tasks such as matrix multiplication on an external compute device to leverage high levels of paralellisation.
+These are a set of apps whose functions are commonly associated with using hardware acceleration to process large datasets.
+For example the RNG app can be used to generate large amounts of pseudo-random numbers in parallel, and the LinearOperations app implements tasks such as matrix multiplication on an external compute device to leverage high levels of parallelisation.

 Accessing these apps interfaces is done in the usual Dana way of requiring them in any component you're building and calling their functions:

 ```
 component provides App requires compute.apps.LinearOperations {

 	int App:main(AppParam params[])
     	{
     	LinearOperations linear = new LinearOperations()
    			  dec matrixOne[][] = new dec[500][500]
    			  dec matrixTwo[][] = new dec[500][500]

-				 // populate the matricies
+   			  // populate the matrices

    			  dec matrixThree[][] = linear.matrixMultiply(matrixOne, matrixTwo)

    			  return 0
     	}
 	}
 ```

 # LogicalCompute Interface

 The second of the abstraction levels is the LogicalCompute (link to interface page) interface.
-This is an easy way to get up and running transfereing data and executing instructions on an external compute device.
-It gives the user a space to declare, read and write variables along with loading programs that operate on the varibales that have been declared.
+This is an easy way to get up and running transferring data and executing instructions on an external compute device.
+It gives the user a space to declare, read and write variables along with loading programs that operate on the variables that have been declared.
 Users of this interface need not be concerned with exactly which external devices are being used, and if more than one is being used the user of the LogicalCompute won't need to decide which physical device to write data to or execute programs on.

-The utility functions discussed above typically use this interface to implement their behaviour.
+The utility functions discussed above typically use this interface to implement their behavior.
 The general workflow is as follows:

 1. Declare a set of variable
 2. Write some data to the variables